openacid/openacid.github.io/_posts/2025-10-04-raft-io-order-fix.md

 > If a log entry with term=T is on disk, then hard_term ≥ T must also be on disk.

-Violating this invariant—having entries from term T on disk while hard_term < T—breaks Raft's safety guarantees and can cause committed data loss.
+Violating this invariant—having entries from term T on disk while `hard_term < T`—breaks Raft's safety guarantees and can cause committed data loss.

 **Two ways to maintain the invariant**: